convertigo/c8oprj-lib-baserow/project.md

 </p></blockquote></details>

-<details><summary><b>forms_AddRowFromData</b> : Add or update a row in a Baserow table</summary><blockquote><p>
+<details><summary><b>forms_AddRowFromData</b> : Add or update a row in a table</summary><blockquote><p>

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") forms_AddRowFromData

-Add or update a row in a Baserow table.
+Add or update a row in a table.
 Add columns to fill by pressing the + button, and entering a column name and a value for the column.
 This operation can be repeated as many times as necessary.
 If 'Create Columns' option is enabled, a column will be created when the provided column name does not match any column in the table

 <span style="color:DarkGoldenRod">Variables</span>